Download a copy of this guide as a PDF (PDF, 344.64 KB).

 As a volunteer, you are under no obligation to participate or continue with a survey or scheme.
 Volunteers are responsible for their own health and safety, and should not put themselves in a position that could place them, or others, in danger.
 You should never undertake any work if you have concerns about your own or others’ health and safety.
 If you have any such concerns, you should stop the work and raise these with the BTO or the local survey organiser.
 You are under no obligation to visit a particular site, even if the organisers have requested it (although data collected from another site may not be usable).

-BTO carries insurance for liabilities to third parties for loss, damage or injury, and can provide written confirmation for any landowner requesting it - Public liability insurance certificate (PDF, 251.98 KB).
+BTO carries insurance for liabilities to third parties for loss, damage or injury, and can provide written confirmation for any landowner requesting it - our public liability insurance letter (PDF, 52.64 KB).
 This does not however cover loss, damage or injury to volunteers and their helpers, who should make their own arrangements as they see fit.

 Always obtain permission from the relevant landowners or tenant to enter any private land not subject to open access legislation, before commencing fieldwork.
 Do not continue fieldwork if access permission is later revoked.
 A letter confirming your participation in BTO fieldwork can be provided on request.
 You may not need permission to count birds on open access land (but, in Scotland, please consult section 3.64 of the Scottish Outdoor Access Code).
 It is courteous to contact the landowner and explain what you are doing and why, when it is practical to do so.
 Ringers must obtain permission to ring.
 Please abide by The Countryside Code and the Scottish OAC (see 'Further Information' below).